ismudnx/combine_pdf/README.md

 * Some encrypted PDF files (usually the ones you can't view without a password) will fail quietly instead of noisily.

 * Sometimes the CombinePDF will raise an exception even if the PDF could be parsed (i.e., when PDF optional content exists)...
-I find it better to err on the side of caution, although for optional content PDFs an exception is avoidable using `CombinePDF.load(pdf_file, allow_optional_content: true)`.
+I find it better to err on the side of caution, although for optional content PDFs an exception is avoidable using `CombinePDF.load(pdf_file, :allow_optional_content=>true)`.

 CombinePDF is written natively in Ruby and should (presumably) work on all Ruby platforms that follow Ruby 2.0 compatibility.